spettersson/splunk4patientprivacy/data_onboarding_guide.md

 In addition, Splunk also need instruction for how to structure and normalize the logs.
 This process is referred to as **search-time processing**, which occurs between the moment that a Splunk search is initiated until it has succeasfully completed.

-To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.
+To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time and search-time processing is tailored accordingly.

 ### **What is a Sourcetype?**